LiorKogan/V1/README.md

 The pattern _Any person whose first name is Brandon and who does not own a white horse_ has assignments in two cases:

 * _There is a person whose first name is Brandon_, and _there are no white horses_
-* _There is a person whose first name is Brandon_, _there is at least one white horse_, but _there is no person whose first name is Brandon who owns a white horse_
+* _There is a person whose first name is Brandon_, and _there is at least one white horse_, but _there is no person whose first name is Brandon who owns a white horse_

-Sometimes we want an assignment to match the pattern only in the second case - we want only assignments that match the whole pattern except given relationships/paths.
+Sometimes we want an assignment to match the pattern only in the second case - we want only assignments that match the whole pattern except for given relationships/paths.
 Hence, an assignment matches the pattern _only if_:

 * It matches a pattern composed of the left component and the right component without the relationship/path
   * _There is a person whose first name is Brandon_